pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Data were divided into three fishery fleets: North trawl (the waters off Washington and Oregon), South trawl (the waters off California), and coastwide non-trawl, and three survey fleets: the \gls{s-tri} from 1980-2003, which was divided into early (pre-1995) and late period (post-1995) to account for a change in depth-sampling, and the \gls{s-wcgbt}, 2004-2022 (Figure \ref{fig:assessment_data_timeseriesES}).

 Most data used in the 2012 assessment were newly pulled and processed for this assessment, including length compositions from all fishing and survey fleets, indices of abundance derived from new geostatistical analyses, discard rates from both a 1980s observer study [@pikitch_evaluation_1988] and the current \gls{wcgop}, historical catch data from Washington, Oregon, and California, and all reported catches from 1981-2022.
-The only data  taken from the previous assessment without reanalysis were discard rates from the Enhanced Data Collection Project (EDCP) study in the 1990s.
+The only data  taken from the previous assessment without reanalysis were discard rates from the \gls{edcp} study in the 1990s.

 New maturity analyses of samples collected in the \gls{wcgop} in 2011, 2013, 2014, 2016 and 2018 were available for this assessment (M. Head, pers. comm.).
 The larger number and better spatial coverage of these samples allowed the use of statistical modeling to better understand the spatial variation in the proportion of female spawning.
 This assessment also assumes a new fecundity relationship, in which fecundity increases with body size.
 New growth curves were estimated, using data from @butler_1995, which were similar to the curves assumed in the 2005 and 2013 assessments.
 In the previous assessment, a Beverton-Holt stock recruitment relationship was assumed and steepness was fixed at 0.60.
 This assessment fixed steepness at 0.72, as recommended by @thorson_steepness_2019.
 Natural mortality was also slightly updated from the 2013 assessment to be fixed at 0.04.